DS-100/DS-100.github.io/sp17/setup.md

 ## OSX

+0. First things first.
+Your terminal program allows you to type commands to control your computer.
+On a Mac, you can open the Terminal by going to your Applications screen and selecting Terminal (it might be in the folder named "Other").
+Or, you can open Spotlight (Cmd + Space) and type "Terminal".

 1. First, let's install `brew` if you haven't done that yet.
-In your terminal,
-   run:
+Homebrew is a program that allows you to easily install other software on OSX.
+In your terminal, run:

+        # This downloads the Ruby code of the installation script and runs it
         /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

    Verify your installation by making sure `brew --version` doesn't error at